-The Board believes that the composition of the Audit Committee reflects a high level of financial literacy and experience.
-All members of the Audit Committee are "financially literate" as required by securities laws applicable in Canada.
-The Board has made such a determination based on the experience and education of each Audit Committee member.
-The current members of the Audit Committee are Mr. Guillen (Chair), Mr. Lawless and Ms. Paredes de Vásquez, each of whom is independent under NI 52-110.
+Committee are Mr. Guillen (Chair), Ms. Paredes de Vásquez, Ms. Mehta, and Ms. Fagnan each of whom is independent under NI 52-110.
 The following is a description of the education and experience of each current member of the Audit Committee as at the date of this Circular that is relevant to the performance of his or her responsibilities as a member of the Audit Committee.